Skip to main contentSkip Navigation or Skip to Content

 Get Necessary Documentation

-One month before start of semester
+Three months before start of classes

 Acquire the documentation necessary for accessing the accommodations and/or funding that you discussed with your advisor.